State reports 183 additional coronavirus deaths, 2,673 cases

 Florida is in fifth place in the United States with 10,580 deaths, and nonresident deaths remained at 137 for a total of 10,617.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of 25 deaths Monday after a state-record 324 on Aug.
-11, for a total of 11,395.
-California reported 18 new deaths and is in third place overall with 12,152.
+Texas is in fourth place with the addition of 181 deaths, just 2 behind Florida, after a state-record 324 on Aug.
+11, for a total of 11,576.
+California reported 105 new deaths and is in third place overall with 12,257.

 Florida's new hospitalizations rose by 442 compared with 128 the day before.
-On Monday, the state reported there are currently 4,658 hospitalized with a primary diagnosis of COVID-19.
+On Tuesday, the state reported there are currently 4,643 hospitalized with a primary diagnosis of COVID-19, which is 15 less than the day before.

 Deaths